gj52/HugoSample/README.md

 - splitted config for site and theme
 - added light and dark theme
 - added CSP
-- added the new template functons of version 0.112
+- added the new template functions of version 0.112
+- printing - added link list

 OK, most content is in German, but this does not matter to see how it works.
 I verify the generated files (HTML, XML, JSON etc..) to have correct outputs.

+For a beginner mostly too complicated ...

 ---